-If your recipe calls for dill, but you’re fresh out of it, it’s helpful to know a good dill substitute.
+If your recipe calls for dill, but you’re out of it, it’s helpful to know a good dill substitute.
 Dill is a unique herb and is widely cultivated and sought out in Europe.
-Interestingly enough, both the seeds and the leaves of the dill plant are used as spices or herbs in food, commonly known as “dill weed” (leaves) and “dill seed”.
+Interestingly enough, both the seeds and the leaves of the dill plant may be used as spices or herbs in food, commonly known as “dill weed” (leaves) and “dill seed”.
 Dill leaves are often used to add some flavor or spice to fish dishes, soups, and stews.
-The flavor is often compared to caraway, and these herbs are often used together.
+The flavor may often be compared to caraway, and these herbs are often used together.

-One of the best replacements for dill leaves is fresh tarragon, as the flavor is remarkably similar – both are reminiscent of anise.
-This strong flavor is an important component in many meals, but it can be difficult to use dill leaves in certain recipes, as heat can cause the flavor to disappear and the nutrients to be compromised.
+One of the best replacements for dill leaves may be fresh tarragon, as the flavor is remarkably similar – both are reminiscent of anise.
+This strong flavor may be an important component in many meals, but it can be difficult to use dill leaves in certain recipes, as heat can cause the flavor to disappear and the nutrients to be compromised.
 Fresh tarragon, on the other hand, can be thrown into soups and stews, delivering the flavor you want from dill.

-One of the mildest herbs you can use as a dill substitute, parsley, is easy to find, inexpensive, and won’t dominate a dish with an overpowering flavor.
+One of the mildest herbs you can use as a dill substitute may be parsley.
+It is easy to find, inexpensive, and won’t dominate a dish with an overpowering flavor.
 Sometimes dill can be a bit too much in a given meal, but parsley adds a bit of an earthy spice while remaining complementary to many other flavors, particularly in soups, stews, curries, and salad dressings.